chengongpp/go-optimization-guide/docs/01-common-patterns/gc.md

 STW is essential for ensuring that memory structures are not mutated while the GC analyzes them.
 In most applications, these pauses are imperceptible.
 However, even sub-millisecond pauses in latency-sensitive systems can be significant—so understanding and monitoring STW behavior becomes important when optimizing for tail latencies or jitter.

 - **STW Start Phase:** The application is briefly paused to initiate GC.
 The runtime scans stacks, globals, and root objects.
-- **Concurrent Mark Phase:** The GC walks the heap graph and marks reachable objects in parallel with your program.
-This is the most substantial phase and runs concurrently with minimal interference.
+- **Concurrent Mark Phase:** The garbage collector traverses the heap, marking all reachable objects while the program continues running.
+This is the heaviest phase in terms of work but runs concurrently to avoid long stop-the-world pauses.
-- **STW Mark Termination:** A short pause occurs to finalize marking and ensure consistency.
+- **STW Mark Termination:** Once marking is mostly complete, the GC briefly pauses the program to finish any remaining work and ensure the heap is in a consistent state before sweeping begins.
+This pause is typically very short—measured in microseconds.
 - **Concurrent Sweep Phase:** The GC reclaims memory from unreachable (white) objects and returns it to the heap for reuse, all while your program continues running.

 Write barriers ensure correctness while the application mutates objects during concurrent marking.
 These barriers help track references created or modified mid-scan so the GC doesn’t miss them.

 ### Tri-color Mark and Sweep

-The tri-color algorithm organizes heap objects into three sets:
+The tri-color algorithm breaks the heap into three working sets during garbage collection:

-- **White**: Unreachable objects (candidates for collection)
-- **Grey**: Reachable but not fully scanned (discovered but not processed)
-- **Black**: Reachable and fully scanned (safe from collection)
+- **White:** Objects that haven’t been reached—if they stay white, they’ll be collected.
+- **Grey:** Objects that have been discovered (i.e., marked as reachable) but haven’t had their references scanned yet.
+- **Black:** Objects that are both reachable and fully scanned—they’re retained and don’t need further processing.

-The GC begins by marking root objects as grey.
-It then processes each grey object, scanning its fields:

-- Any referenced objects not already marked are added to the grey set.
-- Once all references are scanned, the object is turned black.
+Garbage collection starts by marking all root objects (stack, globals, etc.) grey.
+It then walks the grey set: for each object, it scans its fields.
+Any referenced objects that are still white are added to the grey set.
+Once an object’s references are fully processed, it’s marked black.

-Objects left white at the end of the mark phase are unreachable and swept during the sweep phase.
+When no grey objects remain, anything still white is unreachable and gets cleaned up during the sweep phase.
+This model ensures that no live object is accidentally collected—even if references change mid-scan—thanks to Go’s write barriers that maintain the algorithm’s core invariants.

 A key optimization is **incremental marking**: Go spreads out GC work to avoid long pauses, supported by precise stack scanning and conservative write barriers.
 The use of concurrent sweeping further reduces latency, allowing memory to be reclaimed without halting execution.